Donmutalib/Exercise-Tracker/README.md

     }
 ]

+404 (Not Found)

+No users found

 ```

-You can POST to /api/users/:_id/exercises with form data description, duration, and optionally date.
+You can POST to `[project_url]/api/users/:_id/exercises` with form data description, duration, and optionally date.
 If no date is supplied, the current date will be used.

 **POST [project_url]/api/users/:_id/exercises**

 The response will be the user object with the exercise fields added.

 ```
+200 (OK)
 {
     "username": "first user",
     "description": "exercise description",